Impact of conditional modelling for a universal autoregressive quantum state: A framework for compact many-body wave functions

 where the autoregressive masking of the configuration $\bf{x}$ is explicitly enforced in the argument of each exponential by only multiplying parameters related to sites with index $j\leq i$.
 This full AR-GPS ansatz has $DMN(N+1)/2$ parameters since it is a product of normalized GPS models for each site, each with support dimension $M$ over successively larger Hilbert spaces.
 Tempering this additional scaling with number of parameters compared to the parent GPS model will be considered via filters in Sec.~\ref{subsec:filters}.

 To conclude this section we return to the general formulation of AR models, to stress that there are two conditions which must be enforced, both of which constrain the flexibility of the state compared to the parent parameterization.
 These are: \begin{enumerate} \item A specific site (orbital) ordering is imposed, with the conditional wave function for site $i$ only allowed to depend on $\bf{x}_<i$, i.e. the occupation of sites preceding it in this ordering.
 In the rest of this work, we will denote this step as a {\em masking} operation.
 Explicit dependence of the conditional from occupation changes of sites higher in this ordering are therefore excluded.
 It can thus also be expected that the flexibility of the state will be dependent on this ordering, as it is also commonly observed for tensor network representations relying on an enforced one-dimensional sequence of sites~\cite{cataldiHilbertCurveVs2021,luoAutoregressiveNeuralNetwork2022}. \item Each conditional is explicitly normalized over the $D$ local Fock states in the evaluation of any configurational amplitude.
 This constraint also reduces the expressivity of each conditional, and the overall state. \end{enumerate} This loss of flexibility is offset by the practical advantages of direct sampling of configurations from the state in statistical estimators.
 The autoregressive masking and the explicit normalization in fact allow the generation of independent and identically distributed configurations directly from the underlying Born distribution $|\psi_{\theta}(\mathbf{x})|^2$, avoiding autocorrelation in path-dependent Markov chain construction via e.g. Metropolis sampling and potential loss of ergodicity.
-Furthermore, there are other applications beyond the variational optimization of unknown states, e.g. in quantum state tomography or real-time evolution, where the constraint of ensuring at all times a normalized model for the state is a critical feature for success in modelling the state with an appropriate inductive bias~\cite{carrasquillaReconstructingQuantumStates2019,donatellaDynamicsAutoregressiveNeural2022a}.
-Nevertheless, it is important to understand the loss of variational flexibility for AR models due to these two constraints, as well as the computational overheads compared to their parent parameterizations and increases in parameter number, to appropriately understand the trade-offs and whether this loss of flexibility can simply be compensated by a more complex model for the conditionals.
-We will numerically investigate these questions and quantify the impact of the individual constraints in Sec.~\ref{sec:results_heisenberg} by comparing to the original (non-autoregressive) GPS model.